adamg94/AFP_2019_1_C_FOSZOSOK/README.md

 Village Builder is a cross-platform web-based strategy game focusing on building upgrades.

 ## Installation
 Use the npm install to get all the packages.
-Get a Prompt where the package.js files are.
+Get three Prompts where the package.js files are.

 Head to these three folders: